hedglinnolan/WM-Cluster-Login/README.md

 - `Connect-Astral.ps1` — Windows helper to log in to Astral (via bastion)
 - `ssh_config_sample.txt` — Optional SSH config to stop re‑typing your username

-> If you haven’t yet, download these files from ChatGPT and keep them together locally.

 ---